Rustic chic dining… With a local flavour

 Award-winning Redcoats Farmhouse Restaurant

 The Redcoats Farmhouse is known locally as one of the best in the area where the menus change regularly with the seasons.
-Our Head Chef Anthony has a wealth of experience working in some of the best kitchens in London and will delight you with some of his modern rustic creations.
+Our team of chefs have a wealth of experience and will delight you with some of their modern rustic creations.

 We use local produce where possible.
 In fact, as far as locally sourced produce goes, it doesn’t get much closer than our KITCHEN GARDEN.
 In the Spring and Summer, it provides the kitchen with herbs, lettuce, tomatoes and many types of fruit, such as raspberries, apples, pears, plums and wild blackberries.
 We are also planning to expand and grow runner beans, onions, beetroots, leeks and carrots.
 There has been talks about chickens and pigs… Who knows where this will lead?

 We use the local community and local suppliers whenever possible; our Wobbly Bottom goat cheese is made in Hitchin and we also use Mrs Maynard’s dairy products, made in Biggleswade.